festim-dev/FESTIM/docs/source/installation.rst

 ============

 FESTIM is installed in two steps:
-    1. `Installing FEniCS`_ through Anaconda or Docker
+    1. `Installing FEniCSx`_ through Anaconda or Docker
-    2. `Installing FESTIM`_ through pip on the FEniCS environment
+    2. `Installing FESTIM`_ through pip in the FEniCS environment

-Installing FEniCS
+Installing FEniCSx
 -----------------

-FEniCS can be installed with Anaconda on MacOs and Linux.
+FEniCSx can be installed with Anaconda on MacOs and Linux.
 In order to use the Anaconda distribution on Windows, use the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_.